legalaspro/so101-ros-physical-ai/rosbag_to_lerobot/README.md

 | `bag` **(default)** | Use the bag-level receive timestamp (from `read_next()`).
 Recommended for real hardware. |
 | `header` | Use the message's `header.stamp`.
 Useful in simulation where clocks are perfectly synced.
 Falls back to `bag` if the message type has no header. |

-We default to `bag` because it reflects the moment the message was actually written to the bag, which gives the most consistent alignment across topics on real hardware.
-Camera drivers in particular report header timestamps that lag behind the true capture time by varying amounts — after benchmarking several ROS 2 camera drivers (`v4l2_camera`, `usb_cam`, `camera_ros`/libcamera, `gscam`) we found that `camera_ros` and `gscam` performed best in terms of stable Hz and low header-to-bag delay; we selected `gscam` as slightly better overall (~30-35 ms delay).
+The default is `bag` because it reflects the moment the message was actually written to the bag, which gives the most consistent alignment across topics on real hardware.
+Camera drivers in particular report header timestamps that lag behind the true capture time by varying amounts — after benchmarking several ROS 2 camera drivers (`v4l2_camera`, `usb_cam`, `camera_ros`/libcamera, `gscam`) I found that `camera_ros` and `gscam` performed best in terms of stable Hz and low header-to-bag delay; I selected `gscam` as slightly better overall (~30-35 ms delay).
 Even so, the bag timestamp remains the most reliable common reference for cross-topic synchronization.
 In simulation, where all clocks are perfectly synchronized, `header` can be the better choice.

 ### Supported message types